ddervs/ddervs.github.io/README.md

 Here are some papers I've written.
 I've included a [notes](#notes) section at the bottom of the page to try and help unpack the jargon.

 - [Weak Modular Product of Bipartite Graphs, Bicliques and Isomorphism.](https://scirate.com/arxiv/1707.05179)
-    - *Short Summary:* In this joint paper with [Simone Severini](http://www.ucl.ac.uk/~ucapsse/), we resurrect a graph product from the '70s which we use to make an algorithm for the problem of *bipartite graph isomorphism*.
+    - *Short Summary:* In this joint paper with [Simone Severini](http://www.ucl.ac.uk/~ucapsse/), we resurrect a graph product from the '70s which we use to make an algorithm for the problem of bipartite graph isomorphism.
 We prove that in certain restricted cases our algorithm is an efficient method for solving this problem.

 - [Quantum Inspired Algorithms For Graph Matching (Master's Thesis).](https://github.com/ddervs/ddervs.github.io/raw/master/assets/pdfs/GraphKernels.pdf)
     - *Short Summary:* Graph kernels are a method for recognising patterns in data defined as graphs.
 In this work I define a graph kernel inspired by the theory of quantum walks, that compares favourably with state of the art* methods in graph classification tasks.

-        <sub>\*at the time of writing.
+        <sub style="font-size:60%">\*at the time of writing.
 This probably isn't true anymore... 😕</sub>

 # Teaching